Senators revive push to take chain of command out of sex assault cases

 A DOD spokeswoman said in April that the Pentagon hired RAND because of prompting from Congress to have an outside organization conduct the survey, but that the methodology would allow the Pentagon to compare previous data and “seamlessly assess the progress the department is making.”

 Sen. Claire McCaskill, D-Mo., championed a bill that changed the way the military handles sexual assaults, but does not go as far as Gillibrand’s proposal.
 It took from commanders the ability to overturn convictions, requires that victims of sexual assault have access to specially trained military lawyers, and requires review by the service secretary if a commander decides not to go to trial against the recommendations of a prosecutor, among other reforms.

 Stars and Stripes reporter Jennifer Hlad contributed to this report.

-Sen. Kirsten Gillibrand, D-N.Y., speaks Tuesday, Dec.
-2, 2014, during a briefing on Capitol Hill where a bipartisan group of senators voiced their support to change the military’s prosecution of sexual assault cases.
-Behind Gillibrand is retired Col. Don Christensen, the former chief prosecutor for the Air Force who called the military legal system broken.
-Sen. Chuck Grassley, R-Iowa, and Sen. Susan Collins, R-Maine, flanking Christensen were among the lawmakers at Tuesday's event.
+Sen. Rand Paul, R-Ky., speaks Tuesday, Dec.
+2, 2014, during a briefing on Capitol Hill where a bipartisan group of senators voiced their support to change the change the military’s prosecution of sexual assault cases.
+Behind Paul is retired Col. Don Christensen, the former chief prosecutor for the Air Force who called the military legal system broken.
+Sen. Kirsten Gillibrand, D-N.Y., and Sen. Susan Collins, R-Maine, look on.

 CARLOS BONGIOANNI/STARS AND STRIPES